+I can say something and then you can keep it out if you want to.
 I grew up extremely poor in Rochester, New York.
 I spent most of my life there.
 My parents didn't have a lot of education.
 I was the first to go to college.
 I was extremely proud to be hired by sheriff's office and then extremely proud to be hired by the courts.
 But personally, it's setting that example for my children.
 I'm a firm believer that if you go to college, your children will follow.
 And you know what?
 I have five children.
 I'm down to my last one to get to college.